State council announces 2022 ‘Lens on Litter’ photo contest

-The Pennsylvania Resources Council is accepting submissions for its Gene Capaldi Lens on Litter Photo Contest, an annual statewide photography contest that rewards amateur photographers who snap striking images of litter across the state.
+The Pennsylvania Resources Council is now accepting submissions for its Gene Capaldi Lens on Litter Photo Contest, an annual statewide photography contest that rewards amateur photographers who snap striking images of litter across the Commonwealth.

-The contest brings awareness to how litter threatens public health and safety, scenic beauty, property values, the environment and wildlife.
+The purpose of the contest is to bring awareness to how litter threatens public health and safety, scenic beauty, property values, the environment and wildlife.

-Lens on Litter is open to Pennsylvania amateur photographers only.
-Entries are judged on six criteria: anti-litter message, originality, photographic technique, quality of photo, originality of title and severity of the litter.
+The contest is open to Pennsylvania amateur photographers only.
+Entries will be judged on six criteria: Anti-litter message, originality, photographic technique, quality of photo, originality of title and severity of the litter.

 A top prize of $500 will be awarded in each of two categories, adult and student - through grade 12.
 Four additional prizes will be awarded with second place winners receiving $250 and third place $100 in each group.